Private Aggregation in Hierarchical Wireless Federated Learning with Partial and Full Collusion: Wireless System Architecture Without Relays

-\emph{Adversarial Model:} For all contributors, i.e., the federator, the base stations, and the clients, we consider an honest-but-curious adversarial model.
-The strongest collusion assumption allows at most $\uecolluders$ clients collude with at most $\bscolluders$ base stations and with the federator.
+\emph{Adversary Model:} For all entities, i.e., the federator, the base stations, and the clients, we consider an honest-but-curious adversary model.
+The strongest collusion assumption allows at most $\uecolluders$ clients to collude with at most $\bscolluders$ base stations and with the federator.
 Colluding here refers to the entities sharing their observed data to infer information about other clients' private data. \extstart Note that also parties not directly connected to each other can collude. \extend Several measures must be taken to ensure such a privacy requirement.
 For clarity of exposition, we first consider a partial collusion assumption that is of independent interest.
 We construct a private aggregation scheme for this assumption and then extend it to the full collusion assumption.
-The partial collusion does not allow the federator to collude with the base stations, i.e., at most $\uecolluders$ clients collude (i) with at most $\bscolluders$ base stations \emph{or} (ii) with the federator.
-The modification of our scheme to cover this scenario, as later outlined in \cref{remark:collusions} and investigated in \cref{subsec:arbitrary_colluders}.
+The partial collusion does not allow the federator to collude with the base stations, i.e., at most $\uecolluders$ clients are allowed to collude (a) with at most $\bscolluders$ base stations \emph{or} (b) with the federator.
+The modification of our scheme to cover this scenario will later be discussed in \cref{remark:collusions} and investigated in \cref{subsec:arbitrary_colluders}.